Private-equity secondary market: Secondary-market participants

 Additionally, major investment banking firms including Credit Suisse, Deutsche Bank, Goldman Sachs, JPMorgan Chase, Morgan Stanley have active secondary investment programs.
 Other institutional investors typically consider investing in secondary interests.
 More and more primary investors, whether private-equity funds of funds or other institutional investors, also allocate some of their primary program to secondaries.

 As the private-equity secondary market matures, non-traditional secondary strategies are emerging.
 One such strategy is preferred capital, where both limited partners and general partners can raise additional capital at net asset value whilst preserving ownership of their portfolio and its future upside.

+A related alternative to a secondary sale is net asset value (NAV) lending, in which a fund, or an investor holding fund interests, borrows against the net asset value of its portfolio rather than selling it.
+Proceeds are used to make distributions to investors, to fund follow-on investments and add-on acquisitions, or to provide interim liquidity between capital calls.
+In the twelve months to June 2025 NAV loans carried interest rates of 4% to 7%, compared with fixed returns in the low teens or higher for preferred equity, whilst limited partner portfolios sold in the secondary market in 2025 at an average of 87% of net asset value (92% for buyout funds and 78% for venture and growth funds).
+In July 2024 the Institutional Limited Partners Association published guidance recommending that general partners seek approval from the limited partner advisory committee before using NAV facilities to fund distributions.

 Additionally, an increasing number of pension funds, sovereign wealth funds, and family offices (or multi-family offices) have become active participants in the secondary market.

+Largest Private Equity Secondaries

+Data is taken from The Secondaries Investor Top 50 2024 list, with this summarizing the top 10 private equity firms by capital raised.